vdp-eve/web_project_4/README.md

 - "Around the U.S." is a responsive layout website that displays a social media like plaform to post photos of places you have traveled.
-It also includes a feature to chnage your name and title description with a popup box.
+It also includes a feature to change your name and title description with a popup box.

 **Technolgies and Techniques Used**